isabellainglis/playpal/README.md

 #### Library

 - Browse the chords library, which includes diagrams to help with learning new chords.
-You can click on a chord to filter by songs that contain specific chords.
+You can click on a chord to filter by songs that contain that specific chord.

 ## Installation and Setup